tpoisot/ms_proba_networks/ms/maintext.md

 \end{equation}

-It is indeed possible to have an expression of the variance of this value, or of the variance of any three species forming a given motif, but that shit be hardcore yo, and so they are better expressed computationally.
+It is indeed possible to have an expression of the variance of this value, or of the variance of any three species forming a given motif, but their expressions become rapidly untractable and are better computer than written.

 # Applications